xingyili/deepCDG-eval/README.md

 ## Enrichment analysis
 Since you can get the prediction of potential cancer driver genes list, you can do enrichment analysis on these genes using any tools such as R.

+## Drug sensitivity analysis
+You can visit the [Gene Set Cancer analysis](http://bioinfo.life.hust.edu.cn/GSCA) to do drug sensitivity analysis using the prediction of cancer driver gene.